dyang21/dyang21.github.io/_pages/about.md

 ![Linux Penguin Wearing a Fedora](/images/NewProfilePic.png){: .align-right width="250px"}
 👨🏻‍💻 **About Me**

 I'm a recent graduate from Binghamton University with a Bachelor of Science in Computer Science.
-My education has equipped me with a strong foundation in programming languages like Python, C++, and Bash, as well as a wide array of skills and tools like Wireshark.
+My education has provided me with a strong foundation in programming languages such as Python, C++, and Bash, as well as expertise in tools like Wireshark.

-In addition to software development, I possess a strong understanding of system administration tools and practices, with hands-on experience in tools such as VMWare vSphere, Docker, Kubernetes, Linux, Kafka, and Jenkins.
+I have a keen interest in both system administration and software development, with hands-on experience in VMWare vSphere, Docker, Kubernetes, Linux, Kafka, and Jenkins.

+My passion lies in the intersection of system administration and software development, where I believe the best IT professionals lie.

 🛠️ **Professional Experience:**

 As a System Administrator Intern at Deltek, I played a pivotal role in orchestrating the EOL transition for Windows Server 2012 R2 systems, ensuring system integrity and mitigating potential vulnerabilities.
 I streamlined server management procedures, improved IT communication strategies, and facilitated knowledge transfer through comprehensive documentation and training sessions.

+Additonally, I implemented automation scripts, which significantly increased productivity and efficiency in managing server tasks.

 During my time as a Technical Aide at Tottenville High School, I optimized computer setups for school use, configured networking equipment, and ensured students had functional systems.